micro-os-plus/hello-world-qemu-template-xpack/README-MAINTAINER.md

 - `npm outdated` & `npm update`
 - or edit `package.json` and `npm install`
 - repeat until everything is up to date
-- for cp-file, stick to v9.1.0 as the latest before updating to import
-- for del, stick to v6.1.1 as the latest before updating to import

 Dependencies